mkuthan/example-beam/README.md

 * High latency, CTR is always emitted at the end of window.
 CTR could be emitted when matched click is observed with the click event time.
 * Higher resource utilization.
 Ad events are kept in the state until end of the window.
 If CTR was emitted earlier the resources would be released.
 * An incomplete CTR for events close to the windows boundaries.
-If the click is very close to the impression but in different windows the CTR will not be calculated correctly (e.g impression at 11:59:00 and click at 12:00:00 for 10 minutes or 1 hour window).
+If the click is very close to the impression but in a different window the CTR will not be calculated correctly (e.g impression at 11:59:00 and click at 12:00:00 for 10 minutes window).

 ## Join in fixed window with "repeater"